-Please note students cannot use ECE credit for math/science pre-requisite courses for the Early Assurance Program.
+Please note students can use ECE credit for math/science pre-requisite courses for the Early Assurance Program.
 However, in many cases it may make sense to repeat math and science prerequisite courses at UConn.
 Your advisor will help you determine how your ECE credit will transfer to the B.S. in Pharmacy Studies.

 - Students may initially be placed into ENGL 1003, 1004, or 1007 - your advisor will discuss where you have placed

 - Any student who has earned a score of 4 or 5 on the AP English Language or English Literature exam will receive credit and meet the First-Year Writing requirement

 - Students who successfully complete English courses in a UConn ECE program will receive the same credit as that given by UConn